 The Taskforce was concerned with a range of misconduct in relation to corporations, including illegal ‘phoenix’ activity; the activities of transferring assets from a struggling company into another one in order to ‘re-birth’ the enterprise under a new banner.
 This activity can have the effect of depriving creditors of what they are owed.
 The Taskforce recommended, among other things that phoenix-related activity be included as a basis for banning individuals from being Directors.
 Read more about this practice here.

-The new civil and criminal penalties
+The new civil and criminal penalties for directors

 The Amendment Act contains a significant range of changes to the criminal offence and civil penalty provisions across multiple pieces of legislation.